 The following message is displayed when you run the dd command.
-This is not an error. dd: writing to [Partition_device_name_used_as_a_cluster_partition]: No space left on device
+This is not an error. dd: writing to <Partition\device\name\used\as\a\cluster\partition>: No space left on device

-3. Allocate a partition for hybrid disk resource
+3. Allocate a partition for mirror disk resource

-Allocate a partition to be used by the hybrid disk resource.

-Use the fdisk command to set 83 (Linux) for the partition ID.
+Create partitions to be used for mirror disk resources.
+Create a partition in every server in the cluster that use mirror resources.
+Run the fdisk command to set 83 (Linux) for the partition ID.